eoscostarica/guide.eoscostarica.io/docs/eos-learn/accounts-and-permissions.md

 id: accounts-and-permissions
 title: Accounts And Permissions EOSIO
 sidebar_label: Accounts And Permissions
-description: Accounts And Permissions to use in EOSIO
+description: Accounts And Permissions for accounts on EOSIO
-keywords: [Accounts And Permissions, eosio, eosio.io, EOS Costa Rica, Accounts, Permissions, Permissions EOSIO, Blockchain, Blockchain EOSIO, What are the Accounts and Permissions for EOSIO]
+keywords: [Accounts And Permissions, EOS Costa Rica, Accounts, Permissions, Permissions EOSIO, Blockchain, Blockchain EOSIO, What are the Accounts and Permissions for EOSIO]
 ---

 ## Accounts